 By Ed Han

-Taking a page from the Facebook playbook, LinkedIn added status updates to the options available for LinkedIn members.
+Taking a page from the Facebook playbook, LinkedIn added status updates, also known as posts, to the options available for LinkedIn members.

 A LinkedIn public profile -- the profile visible to anyone -- can tell a viewer your experience, list your skills, and announce your professional effectiveness through Recommendations.

 Obviously, the things one posts on Facebook, Twitter, and Instagram are typically not ideal for sharing on LinkedIn.
 This goes back to the core purpose of LinkedIn, why founder Reid Hoffman created it: professional networking.

 Updates typically stay "live" for 14 days before they disappear from view.
 And, remember that your most recent posts are visible on your LinkedIn profile.

 Share your thoughts and interesting things you find several ways:

-Build your reputation as a good source of information by liking or sharing good information other LinkedIn members (those you follow) have published on LinkedIn as updates or articles.
-If you use the originator's name in the text of your update, LinkedIn will usually notify them that you have shared something they created.
+Build your reputation as a good source of information by reacting to or sharing good information other LinkedIn members (those you follow) have published on LinkedIn as updates or articles.
+LinkedIn offers several types of reactions beyond Like, as seen above.